-Chelan has the bigger downtown area with more shops and restaurants, but both sides have wineries.
+Chelan has a bigger downtown area with more shops and restaurants, but both sides have wineries.

-Stay in Manson if you prefer less crowds.
+Stay in Manson if you prefer fewer crowds.

 One unique option is Chelan Valley Farms, which has a beautiful lake view from where you’ll stay.

 There are so many things to do in Lake Chelan in winter.
 Of course, you can go wine tasting.

 If you plan your trip around Winterfest in January, you can try a bunch of wineries at once, including ones that close in the winter.
 This event also has things to entertain kids, such as ice sculptures, a cocoa crawl, and train rides.

 Beyond wine, there are a lot of outdoor winter activities.
 Echo Ridge Recreation Area has a network of cross-country skiing and snowshoe trails.
 There is also a small downhill skiing and tubing area perfect for beginners and kids.

 Or you can make the about 1.5 hours drive northeast to the Methow Valley, which has the largest groomed cross-country skiing trail network in North America.

 When you’re ready to eat, make sure to visit Blueberry Hills in Mason.
 It’s a local’s-only spot with excellent breakfast and homemade blueberry products made on their farm.
 Make sure to get the blueberry cinnamon rolls!